AdobeDocs/experience-manager-65.en/help/sites-developing/spa-overview.md

 ### Limitations {#limitations}

 The AEM SPA Editor SDK was introduced with AEM 6.4 service pack 2.
 It is fully supported by Adobe, and as a new feature it continues to be enhanced and expanded.
-The following AEM features are not yet covered by the SPA Editor:
+The following AEM features are not yet supported by the SPA Editor:

 * Target mode
 * ContextHub